-Natasha is an enthusiastic and caring therapist who has a passion for making a meaningful difference in the lives of children and their families, by supporting them to achieve their goals.
+Natasha is a passionate and caring therapist who has a passion for making a meaningful difference in the lives of children and their families, by supporting them to achieve their goals.
 She is playful, yet professional in her approach, and believes in drawing upon a child’s strength and capabilities to support their participation in daily activities.

 Natasha graduated from The University of Queensland with a Bachelor of Occupational Therapy (Honours).

-Natasha has experience working with children and their families in both hospital and community settings.
-She completed a 10-week university placement at the Queensland Paediatric Rehabilitation Service, where she developed skills working with children with (or seeking) a range of different diagnoses.
-She has experience working collaboratively with other professionals to provide integrated care to children and their families.
+Natasha has experience working with children and their families in clinic, hospital and community settings, while working collaboratively with other professionals to provide integrated care to children and their families.